SysKitTeam/docs-point/governance-and-automation/provisioning/approval-processes.md

     - 2-stage – 2 people/groups will need to approve this request
     - 3-stage - 3 people/groups will need to approve this request

-  - **Approver for each stage** – for each stage you can choose between the manager of the requester, SysKit Point administrators or provide specific people that will be responsible for this level (multi-select allowed)
+  - **Approver for each stage** – for each stage, you can choose between the manager of the requester, SysKit Point administrators or provide specific people that will be responsible for this level (multi-select allowed)